Collecting Public Transport Data in Gauteng: One of Africa’s Largest Urban Regions

 We’re working with partners who share our belief in the potential of this data for Gauteng’s cities and beyond.
 Could your business benefit from the unique opportunity of public transport data from South Africa’s cities?
 Click here to get in touch.

 Developer access to data from Gauteng’s cities is also available now, in beta until December 1st.
-Users signed up to our Developer Portal can email [email protected] to request access.

 Get in touch